luontola/gospec/README.md

 ### Install and Update

 Checkout GoSpec's source code from its Git repository and install it.
+The `release` branch is checked out by default.

     git clone git://github.com/orfjackal/gospec.git
     cd gospec/src